EU outlines ambitious AI regulations focused on risky uses - WTMJ

 “With these landmark rules, the EU is spearheading the development of new global norms to make sure AI can be trusted,” Margrethe Vestager, the European Commission’s executive vice president for the digital age, said in a statement.
 “By setting the standards, we can pave the way for to ethical technology worldwide and ensure that the EU remains competitive along the way.”

+Previous EU tech regulation efforts have been far reaching and influential, earning it a reputation as a pioneer.
+Vestager, also the bloc’s competition chief, filed aggressive antitrust challenges against Silicon Valley giants like Google years before such action became fashionable.
+The EU was also early to the data privacy battle with stringent rules known as General Data Protection Regulation, or GDPR, that became the de facto global standard.

+However, results have been mixed: Google still retains its online dominance and EU privacy cases against global tech companies are backed up.
+Officials are also working on updating the EU’s digital rulebook to protect internet users from harmful material or rogue traders.

-Unacceptable AI uses also include manipulating behavior, exploiting children’s vulnerabilities or using subliminal techniques.
+Under the AI proposals, unacceptable uses would also include manipulating behavior, exploiting children’s vulnerabilities or using subliminal techniques.

 “It can be a case where a toy uses voice systems to manipulate a child into doing something dangerous,” Vestager told a media briefing.
 “Such uses have no place in Europe and therefore we propose to ban them.”